nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 > the data store or the application.
 If conflict resolution is done by the data
 > store, its choices are rather limited...

-One can quickly cite this out of context and argue that a bunch of database logic ends up being reimplemented in the application at read time, everywhere a read occurs.
+One can trivially quote this out of context and argue that a bunch of database logic ends up being reimplemented in the application at read time, everywhere a read occurs.
 Indeed, sometimes this extreme does occur.
 Some use cases might actually need to check and reconcile conflicting updates with every